-If more of the country's poor sectors are found in the Malay community, then indeed more of our country's resources should go toward alleviating their plight.
-But so should proportionate resources be channelled to the poor in all our other communities.
+If more of the country's poor sectors are found n the Malay community, then indeed more of our country's resources should go toward alleviating their plight.
+But so should proportionate resources be channelled to the poor in all our other comnunities.

-After all, who cannot see that such special aid based on particular needs is the proper basis for any restructuring and national unity?
+After all, who cannot see that such special aid pased on particular needs is the proper basis for my restructuring and national unity?

-This year's National Day theme being Nasionalisme Teras Perpaduan - which presumably includes all communities in Malaysia - Datuk Seri Dr Mahathir Mohamad's call to Umno members to "defend their special rights by holding fast to the spirit of nationalism" ... leaves me more than a little puzzled.
+This year's National Day theme being Nasionaisme Teras Perpaduan - which presumably ncludes all communities in Malaysia - Datuk Seri or Mahathir Mohamad's call to Umno members to defend their special rights by holding fast to the pirit of nationalism" ... leaves me more than a ttle puzzled.